Wolfizen/FusionFallLinux/README.md

 To install via their database, first install the Lutris program, then open [FusionFall Retro](https://lutris.net/games/fusionfall-retro/) in their database and click "Install".
 It will open in Lutris and proceed to the installation.

 To install directly, save `Lutris_Installer.yaml` locally and run: `$ lutris -i Lutris_Installer.yaml`.

+### Known Problems

+If the game is started with a resolution of more than 1920*1080px, some fonts might fail to load properly.
+To fix this, un-maximize the game during the Dexlabs loading screen, then bring it back to your preferred resolution once the game has finished loading and the world is visible.

+When running the game without DXVK, several "Unexpected Error" popups may appear during game startup and loading.
+These do not prevent the game from running, and will not appear once the game has completed loading.